ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/ballerina-streaming-reference.md

 ###### Purpose

-The `forever` statement block let streaming queries to run continuously till the Ballerina programme is exited.
+The `forever` statement block let streaming queries to run continuously till the Ballerina program is exited.
 Here each streaming query within the `forever` block executes as an independent isolated processing unit to one another.

 ###### Grammar